 - Reset Reliability Monitor

-The above actions when executed will fix the Reliability Monitor.
+The above actions, when executed, will fix the Reliability Monitor.

 1] Enable Data Collection for Reliability Monitor

 The RACAgent scheduled task runs by default after the operating system is installed.
-If it is disabled, it must be enabled manually from the Task Scheduler snap-in for Microsoft Management Console (MMC).
+If disabled, it must be enabled manually from the Task Scheduler snap-in for Microsoft Management Console (MMC).
 So you need to enable Data Collection for Reliability Monitor.

 2] Reset Reliability Monitor

-If Reliability Monitor is not working, you may Reset the Reliability Monitor and see if it helps.
+If the Reliability Monitor is not working, you may Reset the Reliability Monitor and see if it helps.